Saturday, June 14, 2025

 Gov. Cox Announces He Will Not Support Trump in Presidential Race

-In a recent interview on CNN’s The Source with Kaitlan Collins, Utah Governor Spencer Cox (R-UT) reiterated his decision not to support former President Donald Trump in the upcoming election.
+In an interview on CNN’s The Source with Kaitlan Collins, Utah Governor Spencer Cox (R-UT) reiterated his decision not to support former President Donald Trump in the upcoming election.
 Cox, who has consistently distanced himself from Trump in previous election cycles, confirmed he will again write in a candidate on Election Day.

 “I’m not going to vote for either presidential candidate this year.
 I’ll write somebody in, as I’ve done in the past,” Cox stated when asked about his support for the top of the Republican ticket.